Newbridge, County Kildare: Beginning of the modern town

 The origin of the modern town lies in the establishment of Cavalry Barracks (1815–1819) on land purchased from three local landlords: Eyre Powell of Great Connell, Ponsonby Moore of Moorefield and William Hannon of Kilbelin.
 This barracks originally extended from the River Liffey to Cutlery Road, and from Main Street to Military Road, however little of the barracks remains today except the old walls and gateways which can be found on the Athgarvan Road, and to a lesser degree on Cutlery Road.
-The "Watering Gates" located at the entrance to the Town Park was also constructed as part of the original Barrack building (and as the name suggests this "gate" was used to facilitate access to the river for the horses from the barracks).
+The "Watering Gates" located at the entrance to the Town Park was also constructed as part of the original Barrack building (and as the name suggests, this "gate" was used to facilitate access to the river for the horses from the barracks).
 At the same time, Eyre Powell gave land north of the new high road for building houses and shops to serve the new Barracks.
 Main Street took shape at the same time as the Barracks were being built.
 From 1819 various Cavalry Regiments were stationed at Newbridge and brought much business to the town.

 Newbridge expanded rapidly after the Curragh Camp was established in 1855.
 Eyre Street (named after the local landlord Eyre Powell) and Edward Street (named after Prince Edward, later King Edward VII, who was stationed on the Curragh at the time) were built between 1855 and 1870.
-The new railway opened in 1846 and churches were built at Rosberry Common (1819 – St. Eustace', Dominican), at Moorefield (1828 – St Patrick's, Church of Ireland) and at Chapel Lane (1852 – St Conleth's, Roman Catholic) to cater for the increasing population.
+The new railway opened in 1846, and churches were built at Rosberry Common (1819 – St. Eustace', Dominican), at Moorefield (1828 – St Patrick's, Church of Ireland) and at Chapel Lane (1852 – St Conleth's, Roman Catholic) to cater for the increasing population.
 A National School was opened on the Railway Road in 1842 (now the Parish Office) and a boarding school at the Dominican Friary in 1852.
 The town continued to prosper until the withdrawal of the cavalry in May 1922 on the establishment of the Free State.
 It went into a period of decline thereafter, but since the 1960s has seen considerable growth and has become a shopping catchment and commuter town.

+Newbridge Town Hall was commissioned as a chapel-cum-school for the local barracks, completed in 1860 and converted for municipal use in 1927.

 Location

 The town is located on the banks of the River Liffey.
 Upriver are towns such as Athgarvan, Kilcullen and Blessington, while downriver are the towns of Caragh, Clane and Celbridge.

 Newbridge is bounded by the Curragh Plains to the west, Pollardstown Fen and the Bog of Allen and Moulds Bog to the northwest.
-Around the Curragh, and to the east are a number of stud farms.
+Around the Curragh and to the east are a number of stud farms.
 To the south, the motorway now forms a boundary to the town.